Bira/octopus-carnival/_drafts/dfrpg-adventurers-swashbuckler.md

 will usually be a fencing weapon, but it doesn't have to be.

-You could also take the "one sword" package and the Ambidexterity advantage to wield two of them if your swashbuckler is more Miyamoto Musashi than D'Artagnan.
+You could also take the "one sword" package and the Ambidexterity advantage to wield two of them if your swashbuckler is more Miyamoto Musashi than Zorro.
 In any case you also get the Fast-Draw skills for the weapons you chose.

 Your fixed skill list includes basic unarmed combat, throwing, and some social and mobility skills.
 The list of optional skills has the usual "delver lore"